-Borrowing capacity depends on your income, financial commitments, loan type, credit history, employment history, loan type, savings, and assets, etc. Knowing your borrowing capacity will help you narrow down your property search and allow you to understand what your financial commitments will be.
+Your borrowing capacity depends on your income, financial commitments, loan type, savings, credit history, employment history, assets and other factors.
+Knowing your borrowing capacity will help you narrow down your property search and determine what your financial commitments will be.

 Tip: For buying a property through auction, consider applying for a pre-approval.